NOAA-EMC/hpc-stack/docs/source/hpc-intro.rst

 Instructions
 -------------------------
-`Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ platforms (e.g. Cheyenne, Hera) already have the HPC-Stack installed.
+`Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ platforms (e.g., Cheyenne, Hera) already have the HPC-Stack installed.
 Users on those platforms do *not* need to install the HPC-Stack before building applications or models that require the HPC-Stack.
 Users working on systems that fall under `Support Levels 2-4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ will need to install the HPC-Stack the first time they try to run applications or models that depend on it.

-Users can either build the HPC-stack on their local system or use the centrally maintained stacks on each HPC platform.
+Users can either build the HPC-Stack on their local system or use the centrally maintained stacks on each HPC platform.
 For a detailed description of installation options, see :ref:`Installing the HPC-Stack <InstallBuildHPCstack>`.